ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 Compatibility Option id
 ~~~~~~~~~~~~~~~~~~~~~~~

-For compatibility the option field can be defined with the special identifier "compatibility".
-This indicates that for this transaction the "compatibility" mode of operation should be used to search for customized elements.
+For compatibility the transaction option field can be defined with the special identifier "compatibility".
+This indicates that the "compatibility" mode of operation should be used to search for customized elements.
 For example custom.css would be located through the transaction XXX-03CJ.

 1.15.5 Defining Transaction Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within a transaction display in the Virtel Administration (HTML) portal a user can click the "Spanner" ICON to help in setting up the option files.
+Using the HTML transaction display a user can click on the "Spanner" ICON to help in setting up the option files.
+This include the core option file and the relevant javascript and CSS files.

 |image94|
-*Transaction display*
+*Transaction display with the option spanner ICON*

-On clicking the "spanner" icon a tabbed "Option" panel will be displayed which has pre-allocated and build an option environment based upon the "option" field value.
+On clicking the "spanner" icon a tabbed "Option" panel will be displayed.
+A pre-allocated core option environment, based upon the "option" field value, will be built.
 Two tabbed options are available, "BASIC" and "ADVANCED":-

 |image92|
 *Defining core option file*

 **1.15.5.1 Basic Mode**

-With the Basic mode of operation, the Validate button will create an option.id.js file and upload it to the CLI-DIR directory.
-Within this file, the settings keys will be set pointing to the customisation files you have chosen using the option field.
+Within the Basic mode of operation, the Validate button will create a core option file and upload it to the CLI-DIR directory.
+Within this file, javascript and CSS settings keys, if selected, will point to the customisation files as defined by the "option" field.
 In the example below the Javascript and CSS customization files have been selected.
 This will effectively create a core option file *option.myOptions.js* which will be loaded upto the CLI_DIR.
-Within this core file the key elements pathToJsCustom and pathtoCssCustom will be generated and will point to files /option/custJS.myOptions.js and /option/custCSS.myOptions.css*.
-The Basic Mode can be used as a startup to develop your own core option file and to include other bespoke elements like Help, Parm and PrintCss files.
+Within this core option file the key elements pathToJsCustom and pathtoCssCustom will be generated.
+These will point to files /option/custJS.myOptions.js and /option/custCSS.myOptions.css.

 |image93|
 *Basic Mode Operation*